Kong/ngx_wasm_module/docs/DEVELOPER.md

 You may execute `make setup` several times to install more than one runtime in your local build environment.

+If any of the [Optional Dependencies](#optional-dependencies) are detected, the corresponding Proxy-Wasm SDK(s) will also be cloned and their example filters compiled for testing during `make test`.

 The build environment may be destroyed at anytime with: